-Routine VS Practice; New 7hr 4m Everesting record set; Benefits of walking.
+Routine vs Practice; New 7hr 4m Everesting record set; the benefits of walking.

 There's a difference between a workout routine, and workout as a practice.

 When you workout as routine, you're doing it because you always do it.
 Like brushing your teeth, it's suppose to be good for you, so you do it.
 You go through the motions.